 When is an airline considered to be a 'new entrant' at an airport?

-A 'new entrant' is defined as an airline requesting a series of slots at an airport on any day, where if the airline's request was accepted, it would hold fewer than five slots at that airport on that day.
+A 'new entrant' is defined as an airline requesting a series of slots at an airport on any day, where if the airline's request was accepted, it would hold fewer than seven slots at that airport on that day.

 Only airlines can be eligible for new entrant status.
 Of the slots contained within the slot pool at the initial allocation, 50% must be allocated to new entrants, unless requests by new entrants are less than 50%.

 The coordinator shall treat requests of new entrants and other airlines fairly, in accordance with coordination periods of each day.
 Other criteria for allocating slots from the pool are secondary to this criterion.
-An airline’s slot request should have new entrant status provided that the request, if accepted, would result in the airline holding fewer than five slots at that airport on that day.
+An airline’s slot request should have new entrant status provided that the request, if accepted, would result in the airline holding fewer than seven slots at that airport on that day.

 An airline must not claim new entrant status if it intends to operate on an ad hoc basis.
 A new entrant, who has been offered slots within one hour before or after the time requested, but has not accepted this offer, will not retain new entrant status for that period.